7 Best Nerf Rival Guns (Buying Guide)

 The names refer to Greek and Roman mythological figures.
 Prometheus, for example, is a Titan God of fire.

-The letters are Roman numbers that refer to the year the blaster was first released.
+The letters are Roman numerals that indicate the year the blaster was first released.
 For example, the Artemis was released in 2017, indicated with the Roman number XVII, which means 17.

 Some Rival blasters also have an M, which means they’re motorized blasters.
 For example, the Prometheus is a motorized blaster that was released in 2018.
 As such, the name includes (M) and XVIII.